-Level 1: Fluent English Proficient
+Level 3: Fluent English Proficient

-Students at this level have sufficient English language proficiency (ELP).
+English learners at this level have sufficient English language proficiency (ELP).
 They may need occasional linguistic support to enable them to access adapted grade-level content in English.

-Level 2:
+Level 2: Intermediate English Learner

-Students at this level have moderate ELP.
+English learners at this level have moderate ELP.
 They may need frequent linguistic support to enable them to access adapted grade-level content in English.